roryclaasen/colors.css/scripts/template.md

 # colors.css [![Build Status](https://travis-ci.org/roryclaasen/colors.css.svg?branch=node.js)](https://travis-ci.org/roryclaasen/colors.css)

 Colors.css provides the colors that GitHub uses to represent different programming languages in their "Languages" tab on each repository.
-This project allows you to uses these colors in your webpages, to view them click [here](#colors)
+This project allows you to uses these colors in your webpages, to view them click [here](#colors).

 ## Stylesheets